isabella232/advertising-cloud.en/help/new/audio/audio-faq.md

   * Pre-bid and contextual features are not available on audio placements.
 But, we do not support any pre-bid filtering for any mobile app inventory, so audio is in line with that.

     * That being said, some brand safety categorization is primarily on non-audio components (i.e., url, test, content)
-    * `Oracle (Moat/Grapeshot):` page-level categorization is based on text / other content on the page.
+    * Oracle (Moat/Grapeshot):`page-level categorization is based on text / other content on the page.
 Audio files are not mapped in most cases, unless available to Oracle.
 They are currently working with Spotify to enable audio categorization of their inventory.
-    * `DoubleVerify:` Based on page/domain/device identifiers, rather than the audio asset
+    * `oubleVerify:`Based on page/domain/device identifiers, rather than the audio asset
     * Adswizz is unable to send URL domains in some cases because it is controlled by the publishers.
 If publishers don't fill in the domain, Adswizz cannot pass that through.
     * iHeart, TuneIn, etc has thousands of domains due to the sheer amount of radio stations, they do not always fill in the domain names
     * When we have no domains to work with, it means we cannot use contextual services for brand safety - it would cause no bids.